Ryan-Somers/loop/README.md

     <li>HTML</li>
     <li>Tailwind CSS</li>
   </ul>
-  It also features the use of a database from Appwrite.io
+  It also features the use of a database from Convex.
 </p>

 ## Features Available Now
   <ul>
     <li>Home Page with Posts from Users</li>
     <li>Explore Page with Search function</li>
-    <li>Fully functional Login & Signup authentication with Appwrite for DB</li>
+    <li>Fully functional Login & Signup authentication with Convex for DB</li>
     <li>Creating, Liking & Saving Posts</li>
   </ul>

 ## Features in Development
 <ul>
-  <li>People Tab to see all users on the app</li>
-  <li>Saved Tab to see all posts you've saved</li>
-  <li>Profile tab to see an overview of your profile and others</li>
   <li>Deleting Posts</li>
 </ul>